 CLAMP probably got the idea from either Jonathan Joestar holding Dio Brando's detached head in JoJo's Bizarre Adventure, (though that's not quite an example of this trope because Dio isn't actually dead at the time) or Devilman, where Akira holds Miki's head, since the situation is much closer to that in X: boy holding his beloved's head and all.
 That was one of the defining moments of the Devilman saga, by the way.
 CLAMP even did fanart of Satan holding Akira's head at one point, and they did doujinshi for both series before making it big on their own.

 Clare carries Teresa's head with her in Claymore after the latter is killed by Priscilla.
 To top it off, Clare asks to have Teresa's flesh put inside of her so she can avenge Teresa by hunting down her killer.
+This part was cut from the anime.

 Though it occurs off screen in Rurouni Kenshin, Aoshi apparently takes the heads of the Oniwabanshu away to bury them after they are killed protecting him.
 This part was cut from the anime, where their bodies are kept intact.